bamadesigner/accessible-dropdown-menu/README.md

 You will not need the other CSS files.
 These CSS files are just for this app.

 You can ignore everything else in the `docs` directory.
 I use the `docs` folder for the Github page.

+## Contributing

+If you wish to contribute, please create a [Pull Request](/pulls).
+I will reach out for discussion.

+## Found a bug?

+If you wish to report a bug, please create an [Issue](/issues).
+I will reach out for discussion.